 Have confidence, use TopScore Pro® for the Canadian DAT, and prepare to succeed.

 The Natural Science section comprises two major topics: General

 Biology and Inorganic Chemistry.
 Outlined below are topics that are "fair

 game" for the DAT.
 Areas with an "*" indicate topics that are questioned on

 nearly every test.
 How do we know that?
 Our dental student consultants remember the

 questions!
-[This document in its entirety is on the CD-ROM]
+[This document in its entirety is within the download]